Crowdar/lippia-web-sample-project/README.md

 ## Main Features:
 - Added multiple reports of extent reports
 - Added the feature to handle the chrome options by a json file
-- Include project type properties that allows to decide wich library would need for the project
+- Include project type properties that allows to decide which library would need for the project
 - Added the dependency for lippia report server
 - Cucumber version updated

 ## Multiple reports templates:
- - With this version of Lippia the user have the possibility to choose which kind of template for html reports is the best for the project requirements.
+ - With this version of Lippia the user has the possibility to choose which kind of template for html reports is the best for the project requirements.
-   The user only need to turn on the flag in the extent.properties file located in src/test/resources.
+   The user only needs to turn on the flag in the extent.properties file located in src/test/resources.

 ### Some examples of this are